abhinavpb-249/Matrix-Numerov-using-Python/README.md

 We can do this by first finding the Hamiltonian matrix, which is the sum of Potential energy matrix and Kinetic energy matrix and taking the Eigen vector of that.
-However, there are some difficulties associated with this as numpy automatically normalises the vectors and we have to undo that to produce the desired results.
-Finaly a graph is drawn plotting distance on the X-axis and wavefunction on the Y-axis.
+Finally a graph is drawn plotting distance on the X-axis and wavefunction on the Y-axis.